MohammadAshfaque/motioncraft/README.md

-# MotionCraft - Background Animation Patterns
+# MotionCraft - Background Animation Library

 A modern Next.js application showcasing professional background animation patterns with real-time preview and instant CSS copying.

 ## Features

 - 🎨 **40+ Working Animations**: All animations are tested and working perfectly
-- 🎯 **Real-time Preview**: Click any pattern to see it as your page background
+- 🎯 **Real-time Preview**: Click any animation to see it as your page background
 - 📋 **Instant Copy**: Copy CSS code with one click
 - 🏷️ **Category Filtering**: Filter animations by type (Gradients, Geometry, Effects, Decorative)
 - 🎭 **Smooth Transitions**: Framer Motion powered animations